Cavinder Bull: Legal career

 Bull graduated with a Bachelor of Arts (first class honours) in Jurisprudence from Trinity College, Oxford University in 1992, and was called to the Bar of England and Wales the next year.
 He was ranked fourth in the Bar Exams; when he returned to Singapore, he topped the local Bar Exam.
 He served as a Justices' Law Clerk to former Chief Justice Yong Pung How before joining Drew & Napier in 1994, and left for Harvard Law School in 1995 on a Lee Kuan Yew Scholarship to pursue a Master of Laws.
 He then passed the New York Bar Exams and joined Sullivan & Cromwell as a litigation associate.

 Bull re-joined Drew & Napier in late 1997 and was made a partner in 1998.
-He is involved in commercial litigation and is cited by Chambers Global and Asia Pacific Legal 500 as one of Singapore's top lawyers.
+He is involved in commercial litigation and international arbitration and is cited by Chambers Global and Asia Pacific Legal 500 as one of Singapore's top lawyers.
 In 2008, he was appointed Senior Counsel at the age of 39, an accolade rarely accorded to those under 40 years of age.
 Bull is also occasionally involved in academic writings, having written on subjects such as civil procedure.
 He has sat on various review committees, such as one chaired by the Attorney-General in 2006 regarding the supply of foreign lawyers in Singapore, and was reported to be looking into developing a mechanism "to handle disputes amongst businesses" in Singapore and China.

-Bull sits on several professional bodies, including Vice-President of the SIAC Court of Arbitration, a member of the Governing Board of the International Council for Commercial Arbitration, and Vice-President of the Asia Pacific Regional Arbitration Group.
+Bull sits on several professional bodies, including Vice-President of the SIAC Court of Arbitration, a member of the Advisory Board of the International Council for Commercial Arbitration, and on the Advisory Board of the AFSA International Arbitration Rules Drafting Committee.
 Bull was also appointed to the Disciplinary Tribunal of the International Association of Athletics Federations and also a member of the NUS Law Advisory Council.
 He was previously also the Co-Chairman of the Singapore Exchange Disciplinary Committee, where he served for six years.